 1898: When the Reichstag convenes today it will have to deal with several contentious issues and factions including “the anti-Semites” who “are clamoring for measures against the Jews.”

-1898: Birthdate of Alfred Eisenstaedt, “father of photojournalism."
-Born in West Prussia, he was one of the first to use the 35mm camera.
-He came to the United States in 1935 where he became
+1898: Birthdate of West Prussia native Alfred Eisenstaedt, “father of photojournalism" who was one of the first to use the 35mm camera and came to the United States in 1935.

 1905: It was reported today that the Jews of Perth Amboy, NJ, have raised more than $1,200 for the relief fund that is provided assistance to the Jews suffering from the most recent wave of anti-Semitic attacks in Russia.